How to Create a Nonprofit Event on Donorbox | A Step-by-Step Guide

 Sign up for your Donorbox account today to get started.
 If you already have an active account, click here to head straight to the Events section.

 Donorbox Events is free to use!
 We charge no cost for signing up on Donorbox and setting up your event page.
 The platform fee for ticket transactions is 3.95%, plus the processing fee of Stripe (2.2% +30c).
-However, if you upgrade to Donorbox Premium or Donorbox Pro, the fee for Donorbox Events gets cut down to 2%.
+However, if you upgrade to Donorbox Premium or Donorbox Pro, the fee for Donorbox Events is reduced to 2%.

 You can create an unlimited number of ticket levels based on your pricing structure.
 Each ticket level (listed as “ticket type” in the editor) can be customized with a unique title, ticket description, and price.
 You can assign the fair market value and the tax-deductible amount to each ticket tier.